gkmit-inside/gkmit-inside-documentation/docs/functional-cases.md

 **Step 4: Confirmation**

 - User redirected to "Your Posts" page
-- Success message displayed (if approved)
 - Post visible with current status
+- The post changes to "Success" state (if approved)

 ---